 - You can replace the spices with seasoning blends if you’d prefer.
 To do this, leave out the paprika, parsley, and onion salt and replace with 2 teaspoons Italian & herb or BBQ spice mix.

-- Regular soy sauce can be used in place of the tamari if you are not gluten-free or sensitive to gluten.
+- Coconut aminos can be used in place of the tamari if you are sensitive to soy.

 - Start by making your flax eggs.
 Combine the flax and water together in a small bowl using a whisk or a spoon.
 Set aside to thicken.